jdmar3/inls161/_posts/2017-07-25-assignment-4-data.md

 ## Instructions

-You will need to do the following for this assignment to be considered complete.
+You will need to do the following for this assignment to be considered complete. {% marginnote 'examplescript' 'I wrote some example scripts that work.
+You can feel free to adapt anything within them for your assignment. https://github.com/jdmar3/task-4-data' %}

 1. Fork this repository: https://github.com/inls161/task-4-data
 2. Rename it as YOURGITHUBUSERNAME-data (or something similar).